Chinese jade: Symbolism and meaning

 Jade objects originally begun as forms of spiritual connections or value but in later years, developed into symbols of authority and status.
 Throughout Neolithic Chinese culture, jade remained, however, saturated in purposeful iconography and symbolism.
-Especially during the Eastern Zhou period and Shang dynasty, jade objects see representations of celestial beings who played key roles in communicating with ancestral spirits.
-Later, with the transition to the early Western Zhou period, jade objects began to lose their connectivity to Heavenly powers and instead reflected the political authority and status of their owners.
+Especially during the Shang dynasty and the Western Zhou period, jade objects see representations of celestial beings who played key roles in communicating with ancestral spirits.
+Later, with the transition to the early Eastern Zhou period, jade objects began to lose their connectivity to Heavenly powers and instead reflected the political authority and status of their owners.
 This shift marked an important period in Chinese jade, a correction of usage and thus a redefining of Chinese culture.